Renfrew Airport

-Renfrew Airport was the domestic airport serving the city of Glasgow until it was decommissioned in 1966.
+Renfrew Airport was an airport located in Renfrew, Renfrewshire.
+The airport served the city of Glasgow until it was decommissioned in 1966 and was replaced by Glasgow Airport located 2 kilometres away in Abbotsinch.

-It was located in the Newmains area of Renfrew, approximately 2 kilometres east of Abbotsinch Airfield which would eventually replace it.
-It consisted of a main terminal building and ancillary buildings, and a main runway which ran west south-west of the terminal.
+History

 Military use

 Already in existence as a military facility during the First World War, it first handled scheduled flights in 1933 with the first regular destination being Campbeltown.
 During the Second World War it served as RAF Renfrew.

 The following units were here at some point: